Key Public Health Questions

 Those factors that have a positive influence are known as “protective factors” and those that have a negative influence are known as “risk factors”.

-Determinants combine to influence the health and safety of individuals and communities therefore various determinants of injury at multiple levels may be considered to effectively target interventions.
-Determinants include 1:
+Determinants combine to influence the health and safety of individuals and communities, therefore various determinants of injury at multiple levels may be considered to effectively target interventions.
+Determinants include1:

-- Social including economic, cultural, political determinants
+- Social such as economic, cultural, political determinants

 - Environmental factors